The Dos and Don’ts of Workplace Dress Codes

 • Women

 Dark-colored suit with a white or light-colored shirt or blouse and neutral-colored, closed-toe shoes.
-Skirts should be at knee length and pantyhose should be worn as the legs should never be bare.
+Skirts should generally fall at or near the knee and be paired with professional footwear.
+In more traditional business formal environments, hosiery may still be expected.

 Business professional